fakrulauzaie/ExchangeRateWebScrapper/README.md

 2. **Frontend Display**:
    - Renders exchange rate data in a table.
-   - Server-side control: Only retrieves the current set of 10 exchange rates from the stored data and sent to the client, which updates every 2 minutes.
+   - Server-side control: The server stores all the exchange rates and sends a set of 10 exchange rates to the client at a time.
+Every 2 minutes, the server cycles to the next set of 10 exchange rates from the stored data and sends it to the client.
    - The table on client side then refreshes automatically every 2 minutes to display the next set of 10 exchange rates.
    - Includes a timestamp showing the last update time.